 A misconfigured firewall can also cause WordPress API calls to fail and result in a 403 error.
 Check with your firewall software provider to confirm it is correctly configured.

-For further assistance, please contact your hosting provider.
+For further assistance, please contact your hosting or cache provider.